-- 1. Cooperate and coordinate with State and Federal agencies in assuring the maximum beneficial use of all water areas in the County. - Coordinate its actions with water quality planning and implementation activities carried out by State agencies including the Department of Environmental Quality, the Soil and Water Conservation Commission, the Department of Forestry, and the Department of Water Resources. - 3.
-Protect areas significant for the recharge of groundwater resources such as wetlands and riparian areas. - Cooperate with appropriate State and Federal agencies to inventory and assess groundwater resources and their uses and establish standards to protect and maintain these natural resources. - 5.
+- 1. Cooperate and coordinate with State and Federal agencies in assuring the maximum beneficial use of all water areas in the County. - 2.
+Coordinate its actions with water quality planning and implementation activities carried out by State agencies including the Department of Environmental Quality, the Soil and Water Conservation Commission, the Department of Forestry, and the Department of Water Resources. - 3.
+Rely on State and Federal programs to protect areas significant for the recharge of groundwater resources such as wetlands and riparian areas. - 4.
+Cooperate with appropriate State and Federal agencies to inventory and assess groundwater resources and their uses and establish standards to protect and maintain these natural resources. - 5.
 Protect groundwater supplies in rural, agricultural, and forest areas through large minimum lot densities. - 6.
 Cooperate with appropriate State and Federal agencies to monitor the quality and levels of groundwater resources in the County. - 7.
 Work with appropriate State and Federal agencies to address the economic, social, environmental, and energy consequences of developing potential surface storage reservoirs in the County, including those sites that are not presently protected.
 When information is available, the County shall apply Statewide Goal 5 to potential sites and update zoning and other ordinances to address them when appropriate. - 8.
-Encourage strict enforcement of the Forest Practices Act to protect riparian vegetation from potential adverse effects of forest practices. - 9.
-Protect riparian vegetation along streams and lakes by requiring appropriate setbacks for nonwater-dependent uses and standards for removal of riparian vegetation. - 10.
+Encourage strict enforcement of the Forest Practices Act to protect riparian vegetation from potential adverse effects of forest practices.

+- 9. Protect significant riparian vegetation along fish-bearing rivers, streams and lakes by requiring appropriate setbacks for non-water-dependent uses, transportation and drainage facilities, and utilities subject to standards for riparian vegetation removal. - 10.
 Maintain rivers and streams in their natural state to the maximum extent practicable through sound land and water management practices.
-Consideration shall be given to natural, scenic, historic, economic, cultural, and recreational qualities of the rivers and adjacent lands.

-- 11. Require that all development be planned, designed, constructed, and maintained so as to avoid the probability of accelerated erosion; pollution, contamination, or siltation of lakes, rivers, and streams; damage to vegetation; or injury to fish and wildlife habitats. - 12.
-Minimize the removal of trees and other native vegetation that stabilize hillsides, retain moisture, reduce erosion, siltation and runoff, and preserve their natural scenic character. - 13.
+Consideration shall be given to natural, scenic, historic, economic, cultural, and recreational qualities of the rivers and adjacent lands. - 11.
+Require that all development be planned, designed, constructed, and maintained so as to avoid the probability of accelerated erosion; pollution, contamination, or siltation of lakes, rivers, and streams; damage to vegetation; or injury to fish and wildlife habitats. - 12.
+Consistent with the Forest Practices Act, minimize the removal of trees and other native vegetation that stabilize hillsides, retain moisture, reduce erosion, siltation and runoff, and preserve their natural scenic character. - 13.
 Apply erosion and sediment reduction practices along riparian areas to assist in maintaining water quality. - 14.
-Protect marshes, swamps, and other wetlands from filling, draining, or other alterations which would destroy or reduce their biological value. - 15.
-Support appropriate State, Federal and local agencies in their efforts to inventory wetland resources in the County.
-The County shall apply the Wetland Overlay Zone to such inventories as they may be amended. - 16.
-Protect municipal water supplies and the quality of water resources in general, by zoning undeveloped resource lands for resource use. - 17.
-Protect water quality by applying Riparian Corridor and Wetland Overlay Zones which discourage development in sensitive areas that affect the water resource. - 18.
-Apply the standards and requirements of the Columbia County Stormwater and Erosion Control Ordinance to new development when applicable. - 19.
-Notify the Oregon Division of State Lands whenever there is an application for permits or other land use decisions affecting wetlands on the inventory.
+Coordinate with the Department of State Lands to protect marshes, swamps, and other wetlands from filling, draining, or other alterations which would destroy or reduce their biological value. - 15.
+Support appropriate State, Federal and local agencies in their efforts to inventory wetland resources in the County. - a.
+Protect municipal water supplies and the quality of water resources in general, by zoning undeveloped resource lands for resource use. - b.
+Protect water quality by applying a Riparian Corridor Overlay Zone which discourages development in sensitive areas that affect the water resource. - c.
+Apply the standards and requirements of the Columbia County Stormwater and Erosion Control Ordinance to new development when applicable. - d.
+Notify the Oregon Department of State Lands whenever there is an application for permits or other land use decisions affecting wetlands on the inventory. - 16.
+Provide limited protection for fish and wildlife habitat within stateprescribed riparian corridor boundaries while relying on state and federal agencies to protect fish and wildlife habitat associated with wetlands outside of riparian corridors.